mne-tools/mne-cpp/doc/gh-pages/pages/development/api_disp3d.md

 # Disp3D

 All 3D visualization in MNE-CPP is realized within the Disp3D library, which is based on the Qt3D module.
 Qt3D is part of the Qt framework and actively developed by the KDAB group.
 The Qt3D module offers a layer on top of native OpenGL or Vulkan.
 It supports cross-platform compilation, is seamlessly integrated into the Qt framework and thus does not impose another external dependency on MNE-CPP.
 Qt3D utilizes a so called framegraph and scenegraph approach.
 The framegraph is a description of how to render.
-The scenegraph is a description of what to render and is represented by an Enitity-Relationship-Model (ECM).
+The scenegraph is a description of what to render and is represented by an Entity-Relationship-Model (ECM).
 In an ECM, entities describe general purpose objects, which aggregate so called components.
 These components are highly versatile and describe what the object is actually made of.
 In case of Qt3D, a component can, e.g., be a surface mesh, material, 3D transformation, etc. The framegraph includes information about different render stages and specifies what each render run is composed of.

 ![](../../images/lib/disp3d_architecture.png "The Disp3D architecture")